-Do you crave almond recipes?
+Do you love almond recipes?

 I do.
 I’ll pick out the almond pastry in any bakery lineup, any day.
 I can scan a dessert menu for the word almond in a nano second.
 And every time I open a bottle of almond extract I have to spend a few quiet moments just inhaling that aroma.
 When I’m spiking a recipe or want a special cocktail it’s got to include Amaretto.
 Almond recipes are my everything.